11. Know who you can bounce ideas off

 "Most people get round to it eventually but it can be really annoying and 90-day payment periods seem to be becoming worryingly normal on agency jobs – it's a disgrace."

 First things first, make sure that the fee is agreed before you do any work on a job.
 "People will take advantage of you," says Jess Bonham.

 "Just the very fact that you're showing them that you're taking the budget seriously and you want it to be transparent, makes them realise that they can't mess you about."

 Like many freelancers, Cheetham has 30-day payment terms, and charges a 5 per cent late fee, which goes up to 10 per cent after 60 days, but he admits they're largely a deterrent.
 "It's good that they're written there, but you could have written anything," he laughs.

 22. Join an industry body

 "You can ping them over project details, and they'll give you advice on fees."
-Something essential when he was entering the unsure world of licensing existing un-copyrighted work.
+This was essential when he was entering the uncertain world of licensing existing un-copyrighted work.

 23. Arm yourself with insider intelligence

 If you're working for a client on a regular basis, get to know what their policy is so that you can beat the system armed with insider intelligence.